gharseldin/ProductBrowser/README.md

 # Product Browser

-This a List-Detail Android application for displaying a list of products in a list with some compact information.
+This is a List-Detail Android application for displaying a list of products in a list with some compact information.
 Further details about the product could be viewed by clicking on the products and get a detailed perspective of the specified product

 ## Getting Started